 - The Passion People Podcast by @eplogmedia

-6. Webinars: Webinars have fast become a common practice for most consumer-facing brands.
+Webinars have fast become a common practice for most consumer-facing brands.
 A webinar is an online event hosted to enhance the brand’s credibility or awareness.
-According to this survey, certain platforms saw a hike of 167% in webinar hosting activities during the pandemic.
+According to this survey, certain platforms saw a steep hike in webinar hosting activities during the pandemic.

-Moreover, statistics suggest 73% of B2B marketers said that webinars are the best way to generate high-quality leads.
+Moreover, according to statistics by ON24 73% of B2B marketers feel that webinars are great to generate high-quality leads.
 Apart from being a lead magnet, they can also bring something of value to your existing consumers.

 The success of a webinar comes from being able to integrate your product or service into the mind without seeming like a sales pitch.
 For example, Trello, the project management tool, hosts webinars about productivity, roadmaps, and plannings — all of these keep the integration of the product at its core.

-7. Live chats: The use of a live chat interface on your website is a definite way to enhance the user experience.
-A survey about the feature found that over 41% of all users expect a website to have a chat bot or a similar application.
-This is also a wonderful way to generate leads and retain users on the website.
+A live chat interface on your website is a definite way to enhance the user experience.
+A survey about the feature found that over 41% of all users expect a website to have a chatbot or a similar application.
+This is also an excellent way to generate leads and retain users on the website.
 Additionally, it is a great way of aligning your content marketing efforts with customer service.
-Since users usually want instant answers to their queries; chatting is the best way forward.
+Since users usually want instant answers to their queries, chatting is the best way forward.
 You can also use an application like Facebook Messenger.